Assistant Professor of Cell Biology

 Extensive Research Description

-- Misfolded membrane protein degradation.
-Cell function and viability critically depend on recognition and elimination of misfolded proteins to avoid accumulation of toxic aggregates.
+2) The ER associated degradation (ERAD) pathway: Cell function and viability critically depend on recognition and elimination of misfolded proteins to avoid accumulation of toxic aggregates.
 Nowhere is the misfolding of proteins more frequent than in the ER where proteins with complex topology and multiple transmembrane domains are synthesized.
 These misfolded membrane proteins are destroyed via the ER associated degradation (ERAD) pathway.
 ERAD is associated with many human diseases, however, little is known about the molecules and mechanisms involved in the degradation of membrane proteins.
 For example, when and how are misfolded membrane proteins detected?
 How are transmembrane domains of membrane proteins extracted from membranes?
 How are hydrophobic transmembrane domains shielded from aggregation during targeting to the proteasome for degradation?
-To answer these questions and understand this process in detail, we are developing an in vitro cell-free system with the mutant form of CFTR membrane protein that causes cystic fibrosis.
-The high manipulability of this in vitro system should allow us to test each component and identify novel factors involved in this process.
-Our ultimate goal is to reconstitute the misfolded membrane protein degradation from purified components and dissect its mechanistic details.
+To answer these questions and understand this process in detail, we are developing in vitro cell-free and in vivo imaging based assays with the mutant form of CFTR membrane protein that causes cystic fibrosis.